You would be amazed at how many times I’ve heard someone say:

 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going-to-work, and walking-around life—and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for him.
 Don’t become so well-adjusted to your culture that you fit into it without even thinking.
 Instead, fix your attention on God.
 You’ll be changed from the inside out.

-Before you can learn how to treat new friends whether in life, your business or network. . .you must learn how to treat yourself.
+Before we can learn how to treat new friends whether in life, our business or our team. . .we must learn how to treat ourselves.

-Let’s review the points I have underlined in these first two verses.
+Note the points underlined in these first two verses.

-Now let’s move to Romans 12:9-16 in the Message Bible which says:
+Now let’s look at Romans 12:9-16 in the Message Bible which says:

 “Love from the center of who you are; don’t fake it.
 Run for dear life from evil; hold on for dear life to good.
 Be good friends who love deeply; practice playing second fiddle.